 A New Institute Model

-In July 2022, AAC&U, with expertise and leadership from OpenStax and ISKME, is launching the next cohort of the Institute on Open Educational Resources (OER).
+In July 2023, AAC&U, with expertise and leadership from OpenStax and ISKME, is launching the next cohort of the Institute on Open Educational Resources (OER).
 Utilizing a new institute model, the Institute on OER provides a year-long, online engagement opportunity for teams from campuses or state systems seeking to actualize an ambitious strategy to broaden campus engagement with and adoption of OER.
-This new model directly engages the OER Institute teams for a full year via virtual events and interactions as participants’ OER implementation and acceleration plans are put into practice.
+This new model directly engages the OER Institute teams for a year via virtual events, consultations, mentorship, and cross-institutional interactions as participants’ OER implementation and acceleration plans are put into practice.